+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 70 years old subjects?

 The estimated mean LDL level among a population of 70 year old subjects is 132.5-0.09×70=126.2.

+Total: 3

 Based on your regression model, what is the estimated mean LDL level among a population of 71 years old subjects?
 How does the difference between your answer to this problem and your answer to part c relate to the slope?